Click the Banner back to Index

 (Ephesians, Philippians, Colossians, Philemon)

-Brief Study on the New Testament Books
+(Brief Study on the New Testament Books)

-(MBC - Wednesday PM, August 7, 2024
+(MBC - Wednesday PM, August 7, 14, 21, 28, 2024

 Let us tackle those Prison letters written by the Apostle Paul namely Ephesians, Philippians, Colossians, and Philemon.
 Those books were written when Paul was in prison in the city of Rome.
 How did it happen?

 We learned at the book of Romans especially Romans 5, that Paul had an intense desire to go to the city of Rome in order to visit Christians in Rome (Romans 1:10-12 “Making request, if by any means now at length I might have a prosperous journey by the will of God to come unto you.
 11 For I long to see you, that I may impart unto you some spiritual gift, to the end ye may be established; 12 That is, that I may be comforted together with you by the mutual faith both of you and me.”).
 By God’s means it become possible for Paul to arrive to Rome, but everything happened in a very unusual way.
 Paul was accused and was brought as a prisoner because Paul preached the wonderful Gospel of God’s grace.
-Inside the prison, God is able and gracious to save all who come to God, repented from sins and believe Christ finished redemptive work, who died, buried and risen from the dead, no matter what race they are, and who they are.

 Hebrews 7:25 “Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.”
+This verse highlights Jesus Christ's continuous, complete, and eternal ability to save those who approach God through him.
+Jesus is able to do this because he lives forever, perpetually acting as a mediator ("make intercession") for believers.

 Galatians 3:28 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”.
+In Christ, all believers have equal spiritual status, value, and access to salvation, regardless of social, ethnic, or gender distinctions.

 We are told in the book of Acts rom Acts 21 to Acts 28, about the story how Paul got to the city of Rome.